Collision of orbits for families of polynomials defined over fields of positive characteristic: Introduction

 \begin{remark} The motivation for \cite[Theorem~1.1]{GHT-PJM} itself comes from the work of Hsia and Tucker \cite{HT} on a dynamical analogue of the classical \emph{GCD}-problem.
 Given multiplicatively independent $a,b\in\N$, the classical \emph{GCD}-problem (solved by Bugeaud, Corvaja, and Zannier \cite{BCZ}) provides good bounds for $\gcd(a^n-1,b^n-1)$ as a function of $n\in\N$.
 Several extensions of the result from \cite{BCZ} were obtained, going beyond the classical setting and studying the question for function fields, including in positive characteristic (see \cite{A-R, C-Z-1, C-Z-2, GHT-NJM}).
 Our own work in Theorem~\ref{thm:main_0} can be viewed in a similar light, as it is essentially a question about the greatest common divisor of orbits generated by two algebraic families of polynomials (see Remark~\ref{rem:GCD_2} and Section~\ref{subsec:fpbar}). \end{remark}

 The hypothesis in Theorem~\ref{thm:main_0} that $\beta$ is contained in the forward orbits of both $\alpha_1$ and $\alpha_2$ (under the action of $f_\l$) can be restated as follows: $\alpha_1$ and $\alpha_2$ are contained in the backward orbit of $\beta$ (under the action of $f_\l$).
-The study of backward orbits and their associated arboreal Galois groups is a topic of great interest (see \cite{Rob-arb, Rob-arb-2, arb-3} for only a sample of the work in this area).
-It is also worth noting that the case of a polynomial whose critical points have colliding orbits represents a special case in the study of the corresponding arboreal Galois groups (see \cite{Rob-2, Rob-3}).
+The study of backward orbits and their associated arboreal Galois groups is a topic of great interest, which originated in the work of Odoni \cite{27}.
+For a thorough overview, we refer the reader to the excellent survey by Jones \cite{26}; see also \cite{Rob-arb, Rob-arb-2, arb-3, 21, Tom, 23} for a sample of further work in this area.
+It is also worth noting that the case of a polynomial whose critical points have colliding orbits represents a special case in the study of the corresponding arboreal Galois groups (see \cite{23, 24, Rob-2, Rob-3}).